 (CHINA in REVOLUTION, to 1927 – continued)

-General Yuan Shikai took office as provisional president of the republic on January 1, 1912, at Nanjing, and he still had control of his armies.
-It was not unlike Madero embracing Mexico's federal army after the overthrow of Díaz.
+General Yuan Shikai took office as provisional president of the republic on 1 January 1912 at Nanjing, and he still had control of his armies.

-With the overthrow of the Manchus, Sun Yat-sen was able to return to China, where he was greeted as the elder statesman of the revolution.
-In China, Sun began discussing strategies with his "revolutionary alliance."
+With the overthrow of the Manchus, Sun Yat-sen was able to return to China, and he was greeted as the elder statesman of the revolution.
+He began discussing strategies with his "revolutionary alliance."
 In mid-year (1912), Sun attended the inauguration of a National People's Party, the Guomindang, and he was elected to its nine-man executive committee and elected the head of the party's executive committee.
 But he withdrew from both positions, satisfied with his status as elder statesman.
-In elections for seats in the first National Assembly, in December 1912, the Guomindang won an overwhelming majority.
+In elections for seats in the first National Assembly in December the Guomindang won an overwhelming majority.

-Expectations among those who had risen to the top of the republican revolution was that Yuan Shikai would share power with a prime minister and a parliament, the parliament consisting of five representatives from each province.
+Expectations among those who had risen to the top of the republican revolution were that Yuan Shikai would share power with a prime minister and a parliament, the parliament consisting of five representatives from each province.
 This was the government that they designed and which established itself in Beijing.
 Yuan expressed his support for the government's rules limiting his power.
 Nominally he remained commander-in-chief of China's army and navy – while the army he controlled consisted of only 80,000 men.
-The remainder of China's armies were dispersed across China and under the control of various local leaders.
-And local elites still held power in the provinces.
+The remainder of China's armies were dispersed across China and under the control of the various local leaders that still held power in the provinces.

 The idealism of youthful students, meanwhile, was being expressed in agitation for more changes.
-And, by the end of 1912, Yuan Shikai was expressing his displeasure with what he described as the unruliness of students.
+By the end of 1912 Yuan Shikai was expressing his displeasure with what he described as the unruliness of students.
 He attacked those advocating equality for women, accusing them of undermining the family and therefore social order.
-He suppressed anarchists, whom he accused, with some justification, of preparing for social revolution.
+He suppressed anarchists, whom he accused with some justification of preparing for social revolution.
 He was perplexed by the lack of revenues being collected from the provinces, and he was trying to bring the provinces under the authority of the central government's rules.

 Conflict between Yuan Shikai and parliament intensified.
 Some members of parliament were members of Sun's Guomindang, and some Guomindang members spoke of their misgivings about remaining restrictions on freedom of speech and the press.
 A leading Guomindang politician, thirty-year-old Sung Chiao-jen, was verbally attacking Yuan's policies and trying to organize a further reduction in Yuan's power, or even ousting Yuan from power.
-In March (just days after the assassination of Mexico's president, Madero), Song Chiao-jen was assassinated at the railway station in the city of Shanghai.
+In March, Song Chiao-jen was assassinated at the railway station in the city of Shanghai (just days after the assassination of Mexico's president, Madero).
 A military advisor to Yuan was implicated in the plot, and Guomindang leaders linked Yuan Shikai with the murder.
 Those newspapers that supported the Guomindang began violent verbal attacks on Yuan.
 Sun Yat-sen was astounded, and he began turning against Yuan.

 With money from the foreign banks, Yuan Shikai bought the loyalty of provincial governors and their armies.
 And Yuan held a good grip on the civil and military bureaucracy in Beijing.
 To some Chinese, Yuan still appeared to favor reforms and good government.
 When Sun and his allies launched their military campaign against Yuan they lacked adequate military equipment and adequately trained troops.
 Their effort to capture the military arsenal in Shanghai failed.
 Their forces were overwhelmed by troops loyal to Yuan, and, in August, after only one month of fighting, Sun Yat-sen was again forced to flee China.
 He had failed at making revolution, but his past efforts kept him alive in the minds of many Chinese as their nation's leading revolutionary.